buuhsmead/red-hat-developer-hub-software-templates/skeletons/tekton/CI.md

 - Add Quay.io credentials as a secret
 - Setup a GitHub webhook for push events
 - Add gitHubApp credentials (PAT) as a secret
+- Add the secret to the ServiceAccount (SA) named pipeline

 ```
 kind: Secret